s-amberg/cpla/week05/README.md

 * If you struggle to figure out why certain tests are not green you may implement the `<<` operator for your iterator type in the test cases to visualize its state.
 * Use `boost/operators.hpp` to shorten your implementation.

 There is a template project with all the unit tests so far combined.
-Import it into Cevelop and copy your `BoundedBuffer.h` file into the `src` directory.

 If you struggle to get it all up and running at once, try to satisfy one test case after another.
 Comment out all test contents first.
 Add the contents of the first test (start at the top of the tests), make it compile, make it green, repeat with the next tests.